Gabriele Romeo

 “Questa pagina nasce come un diario.
 Una galleria che si propone di essere un racconto destinato a raccogliere le percezioni e sentimenti rivolti all'emergenza sanitaria del Covid-19.
 Dal 29 febbraio inaspettatamente chiuso, come milioni di persone sparse in tutta Italia, nella mia abitazione a Venezia ho maturato una serie di lavori, ognuno di essi porta un nome con il prefisso nCov2019.

-La tecnica da me impiegata è quella del ricamo ed ho volutamente rintracciare per questo proggetto quelle ragioni iconografiche non estinte, da Goya ad Haring, da Matisse a Dante, ad esempio, per far comprendere come l’ironia della sorte ha comportato, sul sistema della comunicazione, una esplosione mediatica della cultura artistica ed intellettuale nei social media.
-Opere custodite nei musei che non possiamo toccare, non tangibili con le tecniche del proprio tempo, ma che esistono fisicamente in spazi determinati adesso chiusi alla fruizione ordinaria del pubblico e diffusi in rete soltanto grazie a quelle immagini che Fontuberta definisce 'furiose'.
+La tecnica da me impiegata è quella del ricamo ed ho volutamente rintracciare per questo progetto quelle ragioni iconografiche non estinte, da Goya ad Haring, da Matisse a Dante, ad esempio, per far comprendere come l’ironia della sorte ha comportato, sul sistema della comunicazione, una esplosione mediatica della cultura artistica ed intellettuale nei social media.
+Opere custodite nei musei che non possiamo toccare, non tangibili con le tecniche del proprio tempo, ma che esistono fisicamente in spazi determinati adesso chiusi alla fruizione ordinaria del pubblico e diffusi in rete soltanto grazie a quelle immagini che Fontcuberta definisce 'furiose'.

 Adesso, il mondo si arresta, le velocità dei movimenti nelle azioni quotidiane divengono relative, e le immagini visive che fruiamo sono immateriali.
 Il mio contatto con queste realtà e su alcuni fenomeni sociali - come il lavoro con il quadrifoglio che ho dedicato a tutti i medici e agli operatori sanitari che stanno lottando a sconfiggere il Covid-2019 - si propone di fornire una rilettura pacata sui frenetici comportamenti del mondo, sulla lotta della creatività e dei contenuti, sulla necessità di armare oggi più che mai l’arte con la pazienza e ovviandone la superficiale impulsività.
 Ed è per questo che ho scelto di avvalermi della tecnica del ricamo a mano, un processo lungo che richiede ore di lavoro manuale per l’esecuzione finale.